willgray05/HackerRank-Python-Solutions-/README.md

 # HackerRank-Python-Solutions-
-attempts at solving basic problems with as few lines as possible (one line is the goal)
+attempts at solving basic problems with as few lines (one line is the goal) as possible, normally using list comprehension